AdnanHodzic/auto-cpufreq/README.md

 ## Looking for developers and co-maintainers

-* If you would like to discuss anything regardin auto-cpufreq or its development, please join [auto-cpufreq Discord server!](https://discord.gg/Sjauxtj6kH)
+* If you would like to discuss anything regarding auto-cpufreq or its development, please join the [auto-cpufreq Discord server!](https://discord.gg/Sjauxtj6kH)
-* auto-cpufreq is looking for [co-maintainers & open source developers to help shape future of the project!](https://github.com/AdnanHodzic/auto-cpufreq/discussions/312)
+* auto-cpufreq is looking for [co-maintainers & open source developers to help shape the future of the project!](https://github.com/AdnanHodzic/auto-cpufreq/discussions/312)

 ## Index